emilekoffi/Melocoton/README.md

 # Melocoton

 ## Overview
-Melocoton, is a young smartphone retailer company.
-The company is very dynamic, and in a space of a few year, business has been going pretty well, 3 shops have been launched in 3 different city..
-Facing such success, Sophia CEO and founder of the company, decided to face a new challenge.
-Launch its marketplace on Amazon and conquer the online market.
-In order to do so, Sophia, the young entrepreneur, decided to plan a meeting with marketting and supply.
-The purpose of this meeting is to understand how the market on amazon works.
-She wants to keep the same dynamic as the physical shops, and to do so it's important to know the rules.
-At the end of this meeting, I have been task to analyse amazon sales in order to identify trends among the most sold product The compagny inteds to rely on this analyse to make up  sales strategy.
+Melocoton is a young company selling smartphones.
+The company is very dynamic, and in the space of a few years, business has been booming, with 3 stores launched in 3 different cities.
+Faced with this success, Sophia, CEO and founder of the company, decided to take on a new challenge.
+Launch her marketplace on Amazon and conquer the online market.
+To do this, Sophia, the young entrepreneur, decided to schedule a meeting with the heads of marketing and supply chain.
+The aim of this meeting is to understand how the Amazon marketplace works.
+She wants to maintain the same dynamic as the physical stores, and to do this it's important to know the rules and trends of online sales.
+At the end of the meeting, I'm tasked with analyzing Amazon sales to identify trends in the best-selling products.

 The supply team gives you a selection of product that yoy will use for the analysis.
 [Here is the link for the database used for this project.](https://www.kaggle.com/datasets/shreyasur965/phone-search-dataset)